Adult Braces – It’s never too late to straighten your teeth!

 Let us show you the benefits of adult orthodontics.
 If you have ever wondered how your smile would look if you had straight teeth, then try our free smile design now!
 We can show you just how perfect your smile can be.

-The Difference Between Braces for Adults and Teenagers
+The Difference Between Adult Braces and Teen Braces

 There are a few differences when it comes to orthodontic treatment between adults and teens or kids.
 One important difference is that treatment time for adult braces is usually slightly longer than that of teens, due to the slower movement of adult teeth.
 This occurs because adults generally have a denser bone structure.